joerivanveen/each-domain-a-page/readme.txt

 = Caveats: =

-- the one-page sites all look quite similar to your main site, if you want more flexibility (and more work) there is Wordpress Multisite
+- the one-page sites all look quite similar to your main site, if you want more flexibility (and more work) there is WordPress Multisite

 - some themes use webfonts, for them to work a couple of rows are added to your .htaccess, these are clearly marked #ruigehond007 (this is my seventh plugin)